Road Trip: Lower Columbia River to the Coast

 This trip begins with a visit to the Confluence Land Bridge at Fort Vancouver.
 Then we will travel to Bay Center, Washington as guests of the Chinook Nation for a traditional salmon bake, drum and song.
 The following morning we will visit Cape Disappointment and the Confluence artworks connecting you to Chinook homelands and where Lewis and Clark first saw the Pacific Ocean.

 Cost: $200.
-This includes honoraria for guest speakers, one breakfast, one lunch and one dinner.
+This includes honoraria for guest speakers, one breakfast and one dinner.
 Not included, transportation and one night accommodation.
 Camping is available.

 For more information or questions, please email Confluence Program Manager Courtney Yilk or call us at 360-693-0123.
 Thank you!